quinfer/signal-amplification-theory/README.md

   --bootstrap 0 --fpr 0.05 --out results/mc_summary.json --plot results/roc.png
 ```
 Notes:
-- Computes AUC for `r`, `c`, and the composite score, amplification, and TPR at a fixed FPR.
+- Computes ROC AUC and PR AUC for `r`, `c`, and the composite score; reports amplification and TPR at a fixed FPR.
 - Vectorized with NumPy; optional ROC figure saved if `--plot` is provided.
 - Use `--bootstrap N` (e.g., 200) to add 95% CI for AUCs.